-- Nature, plants and personal dreams and growth
+- Nature, plants, personal dreams and growth.

 RYB: What are 3 simple pleasures that always bring you inspiration for your art work:

-- Overcoming obstacles.
+- Integrating obstacles.

-- Working with various plants and natural remedies.
+- Incorporating plants and natural remedies daily.

 RYB: When your not creating art, where can we find you?